jaydev/ember-cli-deploy-nanobox-redis-tunnel/README.md

 ### component

-The name of your Nanobox Redis component, e.g. as defined in your Nanobox boxfile.yml
+*Required* The name of your Nanobox Redis component, e.g. as defined in your Nanobox boxfile.yml

+### remote

+* Required* The name of your Nanobox application.
+Eg the “App name” found by running `nanobox remote ls`

+*Default:* `undefined`

 ### port